priyanka350/priyanka350/README.md

 <img align="right" width="250" src="work.gif" alt="That's pretty much me!" />

-By day, I, Priyanka Kumari, am a 👨‍💻 B.Tech student, a warrior in training, wielding the tools of code and logic.
+By day, I, Priyanka Kumari, am a SWE at Product based Startup, 👨‍💻 B.Tech CSE (Cyber security), a warrior in training, wielding the tools of code and logic.
 But beneath the surface lies a burgeoning legend - **the Guardian of the Digital Citadel**.

 Her domain?
 - The ever-shifting landscape of the internet 🌐, where innovation and danger weave a tangled web.
 Priyanka navigates this frontier with the keen eye of a **CYBER SECURITY SPECIALIST** 🔒, safeguarding the secrets held within the digital vaults.
 - But her arsenal holds more than firewalls and encryption.
 Fueled by an insatiable curiosity, Priyanka delves into the arcane arts of **AI and MACHINE LEARNING** 🤖.
 She crafts intricate algorithms, forging powerful defenses to ensure that truth prevails in the digital realm
-- Her hands weave magic of another kind - crafting dynamic, responsive **WEB APPLICATIONS** 💻🎨.
-These are not mere programs, but vibrant tapestries that bridge the gap between humans and technology.
+- The realm of scalable software and cloud infrastructure ☁️⚙️, where she engineers backend systems, automates deployments, and transforms data into reliable solutions.
+Armed with Python, AWS, GCP, SQL, BigQuery, and GitHub Actions, she builds systems that are as resilient as they are efficient.

 Priyanka's heart yearns for more than solitary defense; she dreams of collaboration with like-minded ADVENTURERS 🤝.
 Together, they will push boundaries and forge innovative solutions that propel technology toward a brighter future.